 More precisely, these benchmarks are part of the S benchmark suite, and can be repeated with the following commands:

-In what follows we call reader/writer a program (we used either dd or fio) that just reads/writes a large file.
-In addition we say that a reader/writer is sequential or random depending on whether it reads/writes the file sequentially or at random positions.
-For brevity we report only our results with synthetic and heavy workloads.
-In particular, we show application start-up times in rather extreme conditions, i.e, with very heavy background workloads.
-We consider lighter workloads only with the last three, slower devices.
+In what follows, we call reader/writer a program (fio in the S suite) that just reads/writes a large file.
+In addition, we say that a reader/writer is sequential or random depending on whether it reads/writes the file sequentially or at random positions.
+For brevity, we report only our results with synthetic, heavy workloads.
+The goal is to show application start-up times in rather extreme conditions, i.e, with very heavy background workloads.

-Next figure shows the throughput achieved by each scheduler while one of the following four heavy workloads is being executed: 10 parallel sequential or random readers (10r-seq, 10r-rand), 5 parallel sequential or random readers plus 5 parallel sequential or random writers (5r5w-seq, 5r5w-rand).
-The symbol X means that, for that workload and with that scheduler, the script failed to terminate within 10 seconds from due termination time (which implies that the system, and thus the results, are not reliable.).
+Next figure shows the throughput reached by each I/O scheduler while one of the following four heavy workloads is being executed: 10 parallel sequential or random sync readers (10r-seq, 10r-rand), 5 parallel, sequential or random sync readers plus 5 parallel sequential or random writers (5r5w-seq, 5r5w-rand).
+The symbol X means that, for that workload and with that scheduler, the benchmark script failed to terminate within 10 seconds from due termination time (which implies that the system, and thus the results, were not reliable).

-The high start-up times with the other schedulers in the presence of sequential readers is a consequence also of the fact that, to maximize throughput, the device prefetches requests, and, among internally-queued requests, privileges sequential ones.
-BFQ prevents the device from prefetching requests when that would hurt responsiveness.
-This behavior is paid with the above 0.05 loss of throughput with sequential readers.
+The other schedulers cause a much higher start-up time, in spite of the high speed of the device.
+This happens also because the drive prefetches I/O requests, and, among internally-queued requests, privileges sequential ones.
+Problems get worse with writes.
+In contrast, BFQ prevents the drive from prefetching requests when that would hurt latency.
 Results with both smaller and larger applications can be found in this extra result page.

 Finally, the next figure shows our video-playing results.